Sharpe's Gold (TV programme): Cast

+This marks the last episode the character of chosen man Rifleman Francis Cooper is seen.

 Production

 According to Jason Salkey, who played Rifleman Harris, the episode was originally cast with different actors, and had to be re-scripted to avoid paying this original cast as well.
 This is one reason it differs greatly from the book, and is not thought highly of by lead actor Sean Bean.